-A detailed analysis of catastrophe exposure by class of business is carried out monthly and a review against the Group's catastrophe risk tolerance is carried out on a quarterly basis and reported to the Risk Committee and the Board.
+A detailed analysis of catastrophe exposure by class of business is carried out monthly and a review against the Group's catastrophe risk tolerance is carried out on a quarterly basis and reported to the Board.

 Reinsurance

 Reinsurance risk to the Group arises when reinsurance contracts put in place to reduce gross insurance risk do not perform as anticipated.
 Failure of a reinsurer to pay a valid claim is considered a credit risk.